open-prevo/openprevo/doc/gettingStarted.md

 Required is at least version 8, with "unlimited strength" encryption enabled.
 Depending on Java version, this is already available on your machine.
 For Java 8, it can be [downloaded from here](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

 ## download the lastest release
-[Download](https://github.com/open-prevo/openprevo/releases), unzip and follow the instuctions in the readme.md
+[Download the runnable demo](https://github.com/open-prevo/openprevo/releases), unzip and follow the instuctions in the readme.md

 # check out the backlog